 PST Partner Agency since January 12, 2021

-South Sound 911 is continuously hiring for 911 communications and Records positions within our agency.
+South Sound 911 is continuously hiring for 911 records positions within our agency.
 Records positions do not require completion of the dispatch written test, only a complete Personal History Statement.
-Our next hiring class will be mid-2021 (date TBD).
-If applying for Records positions, please complete your Personal History Statement (PHS) by March 31st, 2021.
+If applying for Records positions, please complete your Personal History Statement (PHS) by September 8th, 2021.
 We will review your PHS, and if approved, you will be invited to participate in our online skills assessment test (CritiCall).
-After this deadline, testing scores will be considered for the Winter 2021/2022 hiring class.
+After this deadline, testing scores will be considered for the next hiring class.

 For more information, visit https://southsound911.org, or attend our next Recruiting Academy Informational Session on a future date TBD*, located at TPD headquarters; 3701 S Pine Street, Tacoma WA 98409.
 Room 1210.

-*We will announce the next Recruiting Academy informational session as soon as we are able to determine an appropriate date, considering directives associated to the COVID-19 pandemic*
+*We will announce the next Recruiting Academy informational session as soon as we are able to determine an appropriate date.

 Our service area is geographically diverse and demanding.
 Pierce County is the second most populous county in Washington state and a hub of international travel and commerce – via the Port of Tacoma, the largest transportation corridor in the state (Interstate-5), Puget Sound, its proximity to the Canadian border, and its position as a Pacific Rim state.
 It is also a major part of the state’s military core with Joint Base Lewis-McChord located within the county.